codebar/tutorials/html/lesson1/tutorial.md

 ### mailto links `<a>`

-Links can also be used to open up a user's email client and share content.
+Links can also open up a user's email client and share content.
 The difference between links and mailto links, is the content defined in the **href** attribute.

 ```html